rysc3/cs357Project1/README.md

 -- sets of unscrammbled letters will not be random, we can have a few sets that we alternate that have a lot of words that can be generated
 --do we want a timer? a way to keep score?

+-- can brick do all the event handling and graphics that we need for anagrams? or will we need to use both? from the program we have, how to we start implementing a user interface